mBartoldus/pojotrees/README.md

 whose branches are Pojos.
 JSON files are PojoTrees.
 Anything constructed from object literals {} is a PojoTree.

-Anything without 'Object' as its constructor is NOT a Pojo, and is instead treated as a leaf.
+Anything without 'Object' as its constructor is *not* a Pojo, and is instead treated as a leaf.
 This includes:

 - numbers